cortexrd/Knack-Toolkit-Library/README.md

 -   **setCfg**: This is where you can enable the features you want.
 -   **getCfg**: To get the config and read the flags.
 -   **knAPI**: Knack API wrapper with retries and error management.
 -   **isKiosk**: For support of kiosk mode applications.
 You decide the trigger conditions for kiosk mode in a callback function.
+It is possible to switch back and forth between the Normal and Kiosk modes if you have the Developer role and Ctrl+Click on the version info bar.
 -   **hideSelector**: To move away elements off the screen to hide them or save real-estate.
 -   **waitSelector**: When you need to wait until an element exists or is visible.
 -   **waitAndReload**: Waits for a specific delay, then reloads page.